 “An agreeable alternative?
 Is this girl for real right now?” she asked no one in particular.
 “I don’t think so.
 I want to speak to your boss.”
 When I didn’t move fast enough, she pointed a manicured finger at me, which was more terrifying than I originally thought.
 “Now.”

-As if sensing my fear, Marjorie rushed over and asked if there was something wrong, but the look she gave me implied that no matter what, I’d be in some serious shit.
+As if sensing my fear, Marjorie rushed over, the she gave me implying that no matter what came out of Naomi's mouth next, I’d be in some serious shit.

-Only, instead of making the dramatic exit I’d envisioned, I walked smack into a waiter, his glass of whiskey spilling all over the ruched bodice of my gown.
+I handed it over without question, ready to make my show stopping dramatic exit.
+Only, I made it exactly two steps away before walking smack into a waiter, the long glass of whiskey spilling all over the ruched bodice of my gown.

 “Tough crowd in there,” a gentleman said as I walked past him.

-“Yeah, you could say that,” I said as I kept walking, sopping up the alcohol that had made it to second base in a matter of seconds.
+“Yeah, you could say that.”
+I kept walking, sopping up the alcohol that had made it to second base in a matter of seconds.

 I’m not sure why I expected to feel better out in the muggy summer air, but all I could think about was decking Marjorie and downing the next drink I found, in that order.
 At least the view out here was nice.
 There was a well-groomed walking path and gardens that swept off well into the distance, so at the very least I wasn’t going to lick my wounds by a dumpster.

 “That’s no party.
 Save yourself while you can.”
-I leaned forward on the bench, propping myself up on my elbows as I massaged my throbbing temples.
+I leaned forward, propping myself up on my elbows as I massaged my throbbing temples.
 “I love my job.
 I love my job.
 I really love my job.”

 “It can’t be that bad.”

-“I’m sure you’ll have a great time,” I said before turning away.
-“You should get going.
+“Sorry.
+I um..."
+Words.
+Use your words.
+"You should get going.
 The photographers will notice if you arrive disheveled, and this humidity is a killer.”

 “Why come then?”
 I asked, trying to think through who he was referring to.
 “I know I wouldn’t pay ten dollars to attend an event with my ex, let alone ten thousand.”